tidalmigrations/tidalmigrations.github.io/pages/api/getting_started.md

 ## Full API Documentation

-You can access all of the API documents via https://[your_subdomain].tidalmg.com/docs/ Replace start of the address above with your Tidal Migrations subdomain.
+You can access all of the API documents via https://[your_subdomain].tidalmg.com/docs/ Replace start of the address above with your Tidal subdomain.
 For additional help on getting your subdomain, refer to [Get Subdomain](https://get.tidalmg.com/workspaces) & type in your email in the prompt bar.
 Afterwards, you will receive an email with all of your workspaces.